 Piazzale degli Uffizi

 The “Uffizi” needs no introduction.
 It is one of the most important and most visited museums in Italy.
-A visit to the Uffizi is a must but its’s important to buy your tickets in advance so you don’t waste time in the long lines.
-It, of course, holds a large collection of priceless works of art, particularly from the period of the Italian Renaissance.
+A visit to the Uffizi is a must, but it’s essential to purchase your tickets in advance to avoid wasting time in the long lines.
+It, of course, holds an extensive collection of priceless works of art, particularly from the Italian Renaissance period.

 Ponte Vecchio

 Perhaps the symbol of Florence.
-It is the best-known bridge in Florence, crossing the Arno River.
+It is the most famous bridge in Florence, spanning the Arno River.
 The best photo opportunities are early morning or during the blue hour when the bridge is empty.

 A classic shot is to photograph an empty bridge with the top of the Duomo in the background.
 At night, you can shoot amazing sunset shots from the bridge.